raman325/ha-zoom-automation/README.md

 8. Enable `Event Subscriptions` and click on `Add new event subscriptions`.
 9. Enter a name for this subscription (does not matter).
 10. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/webhook/<WEBHOOK_ID>`.
 Use any ID that you already aren't using in your Home Assistant instance.
 I generated mine using a [GUID Generator](https://www.guidgenerator.com/).
 Remember this ID for later.
 11. Now click on `Add events`.
-From this menu, go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
+From this menu, you can choose what events you want to subscribe to.
+To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
+If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
-12. Cick `Done`, then `Save` the subscription before hitting `Continue`.
+12. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
-13. The `Scopes` section should have `View your user information /user:read` listed there and that's it.
+13. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
 Click `Continue`.
 14. You are now ready to configure Home Assistant!

-#### Configure HomeAssistant
+### Configure HomeAssistant

 You can either do the initial setup through the UI or in your `configuration.yaml` file.
 Both methods are described below.